🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 The five categories: POS, KDS, audit, work-orders, task management

 A modern restaurant management stack has five distinct categories.
 Each does a different job.
 Each is bought from a different vendor in most multi-unit deployments.
 Bundled "all-in-one RMS" products exist, but they almost always trade depth for breadth.
-The five layers are POS, KDS, audits and compliance, work orders and maintenance, and task management and frontline communications.

-POS vs RMS, the distinction every operator misses
+POS vs RMS: the distinction every operator misses

 Toast, Square, Lightspeed, and Clover all market themselves as "restaurant management software" because their POS bundles in inventory, basic scheduling, and reporting.
 This is a POS-anchored RMS.
-It is not wrong, but it is also not the whole RMS, because no POS handles multi-unit audits, work orders, or frontline-team execution at scale.
-The difference matters when you write the check for the next layer of the stack.
+It's not wrong, but it's also not the whole RMS, because no POS handles multi-unit audits, work orders, or frontline-team execution at scale.

 Where Xenia sits in the stack

 Xenia is the frontline-operations layer of a modern restaurant management stack.
 We sit on top of your POS, whether you run Toast, Square, Lightspeed, Qu, or any other system, and handle the audits, work-orders, daily checklists, food-safety logs, and team communication that your POS was never built to do.
-Layers 3, 4, and 5 in one platform.
-Layers 1 and 2 are the operator's choice.

 Buyer criteria for multi-unit operators